Undergraduate studies at the Department of Molecular Medicine and Surgery

 Clinical Medicine - Surgery term 7

 The course includes clinical subjects general surgery, anesthesiology, orthopedics, urology and medical imaging.
 The course also integrates with the subjects primary care, oncology and forensic medicine.
-Professional development (PD) is trained in the four weeks of orthopedic and surgical KUM and Scientific Development (VetU) associated with the EBM data in the various stages.
+Professional development (PD) is trained in two weeks of different clinical teaching department (KUA) and (VetU) associated with the EBM data in the various stages.

 Clinical Genetics term 10